+ What is Hearken?

 To power real life, live events.
 E.g., using audience questions for trivia nights, town hall meetings, live show tapings, panel discussions, etc.

-Our voting modules help newsrooms validate interest in questions and story ideas before any time, money and valuable resources are spent covering those stories.
+Our voting embeds help newsrooms validate interest in questions and story ideas before any time, money and valuable resources are spent covering those stories.
 Our goal is to help newsrooms know before they start a story that what they report is relevant to their audiences.

 + What types of stories does using Hearken produce?

-Our approach and tools helps newsrooms identify information gaps their audiences have and leads to stories that fill those gaps.
 Frequently we see the resulting stories being contextual, explainer stories about how or why something came to be.
 These are the types of stories that create strong engagement, travel very well on social media, and that are often “evergreen” and stay relevant for a long time, continuously attracting traffic.
-We find these stories don’t always fit neatly into newsroom beats, and can transcend traditional editorial filters for what makes a story.
+We find these stories don’t always fit neatly into newsroom beats, and can transcend traditional editorial filters.

-To see examples of stories that have been produced using Hearken, visit our Partner Stories page.
+To see examples of stories that have been produced using Hearken, visit our roundup of partner stories.

 + What support does Hearken offer?

-In addition to our toolset, Hearken subscribers have access to our knowledge base with articles detailing successful engagement strategies and case studies, as well as to our community of best practices where they can connect with reporters around the world who are using our tools and framework.
+Additionally, partners have access to our knowledge base with articles detailing successful engagement strategies and case studies, as well as to our community of best practices where they can connect with reporters around the world who are using our framework and platform.

 + How much does working with Hearken cost?

 + How do Newsrooms pay for their Hearken subscription?